Odeuropa/knowledge-graph/README.md

 ## GraphDB

-Download latest version of GraphDB free by registering on the [product website](https://www.ontotext.com/products/graphdb/graphdb-free/).
+Download the latest version of GraphDB free by registering on the [product website](https://www.ontotext.com/products/graphdb/graphdb-free/).
 Place the obtained zip in the `graphdb` folder.
 We will use version 9.8.0.

 If you have the new Mac M1, run: